simonfreeman/CVHomepage/README.md

 - Enter Data
 - Some kind of guest account interaction to show off the demo
 - Add sorting and filtering to skills
+- Decide if I'm using skills in session or not.

 ###Plausible extensions
 - Add new tags or categories alongside skills to the initializor